mkearney/data-scribers/content/post/2017-10-30-how-many-random-numbers-does-i.md

   - thugrlife
 ---

-[Fermat and his library This morning I woke up to a delightful tweet from fermatslibrary about sample random uniform numbers and how many it takes, on average, to sum to 1.
-Pick a uniformly random number in [0,1] and repeat until the sum of the numbers picked is<i class="fas fa-external-link-alt"></i>](http://thug-r.life/post/2017-10-30-how-many-random-numbers-does-it-take/)
+Fermat and his library This morning I woke up to a delightful tweet from fermatslibrary about sample random uniform numbers and how many it takes, on average, to sum to 1.
+Pick a uniformly random number in [0,1] and repeat until the sum of the numbers picked is[... <i class="fas fa-external-link-alt"></i>](http://thug-r.life/post/2017-10-30-how-many-random-numbers-does-it-take/)